 If that magnetic resistance feature is something you’d like to dive into even deeper, check out the Vive Smart Magnetic pedal exerciser.
-Its patented magnetic resistance technology allows you to adjust resistance levels to what’s best and safest for you, with virtually no noise in either forward or backwards directions.
+Its patented magnetic resistance technology allows you to adjust resistance levels to what’s best and safest for you, with virtually no noise in either forward or backward directions.

 The steel frame and wide 24.6-inch base offer great stability, but it includes straps for the pedals anyway for added peace of mind.
 It’s still compact enough to fit virtually anywhere though and can be used for arm or leg exercise.

 One of my favorites on this list is the Exerpeutic pedal exerciser, mostly because it includes an anti-skid mat with your purchase.
 Many other pedal exercisers need to be placed against some wall or edge of the desk to not move around while in use, but this anti-skid mat allows the machine to be placed virtually anywhere and ready to go.

-Other than that, this pedal exerciser has a motor-powered operation with a range from low impact pedaling to high impact, intense resistance workouts.
-It works for arms or legs too, since it can be placed on any surface (floor or tabletop) without slipping.
+Besides that, this pedal exerciser has a motor-powered operation ranging from low-impact pedaling to high-impact, intense resistance workouts.
+It also works for arms or legs since it can be placed on any surface (floor or tabletop) without slipping.
 The large LCD display shows you your time, distance, calories, and speed in a nice and simple layout.
 There’s also an included handle at the top of the device for easy transportation and added stability, which is a unique feature.
 The pedals also have removable foot straps for security as well.